 We live in a very AI-driven society.
-I mean, people love the fact that Facebook cultivates their feed for them.
+I mean, people love the fact that Facebook cultivates their feed for them and thru it, you can find who your customers.
 Whether they know it or not, they do.
 They assume that the things they see have been picked for them to a degree.
-So when somebody fills out a survey and they assume that the sales message, they assume that they are seeing that because of their responses, and that could be true and it could not be true.
+When somebody fills out a survey and they assume that the sales message, they assume that they are seeing that because of their responses, and that could be true and it could not be true.
 But we’ve tested it both ways where somebody goes through a little funnel, a little survey like this, and then we show them a VSL.
 It doesn’t matter how they answer.
 Their conversions go up twice, so it doubles the conversion of it by putting them through the survey first.

 You get to run level-matched retargeting.
 This is kind of an advanced concept, but your retargeting can talk directly to them because of the sales video that they hit.
 And so you can’t necessarily inform retargeting from like a rule.
 You can, but it’s not all that hard… or it’s not all that easy.
 But depending on the VSL they hit, VSL one, VSL two, VSL three, that is driven by the answer to their question, you’re able to retarget that person knowing exactly who they are because of their answers.
 So not only are they getting email, but they’re also getting banner ads that talk to those same fears and desires and goals and all that other stuff.

 You’re able to run cold ads smarter, more effectively.
 How’s smart?
 You’re also able to diversify your product line.
-So you're able to see what is working, who you’re attracting, what they’re doing, and all that stuff.
+You’re able to see what is working, who you’re attracting, what they’re doing, and all that stuff.
 And at the end of the day, you’re able to convert more prospects into buyers.
-So, truly this kind of a survey segmentation process where you understand your buyers, you understand your customers, you’re able to put them through a short little three or four question survey is oftentimes the difference between qualifying a lot of people and selling a lot of people and selling nobody.
+Truly, this kind of a survey segmentation process where you understand your buyers, you understand who your customers, you’re able to put them through a short little three or four question survey is oftentimes the difference between qualifying a lot of people and selling a lot of people and selling nobody.

-There’s a lot of businesses that we end up working with, they have a few offers and it’s like digital products and software offers and stuff like that.
-You can think of like a SaaS company.
+There’s a lot of businesses that we end up working with, they have a few offers and it’s like digital products and software offers.
+You can think of it as a SaaS company.
 Software generally is built to solve one problem.
-So any minimum viable product software offer is built to solve one problem.
-That one problem generally manifests itself in lots of different individuals, lots of different people, lots of business owners, executives, professionals, whatever.
-So it's helpful segmenting down so we know exactly who is coming in because the software doesn’t change.
+Any minimum viable product software offer is built to solve one problem.
+That one problem generally manifests itself in lots of different people, lots of business owners, executives, professionals, whatever.
+It’s helpful segmenting down so we know exactly who is coming in because the software doesn’t change.
 It’s not like we can go to a $25 million company and change the software to better reflect the people who are attracted to it.
 The marketing has to change.
-The marketing has to be customized to the individual who is reading and who is being marketed to, who are trying to market them, obviously, into the software.
+The marketing has to be customized to the individual who your customers, who is reading and who is being marketed to, who are trying to market them, obviously, into the software.

 What this does is it lets us go figure out exactly who is reading, who is coming to us, who is coming in, so that we can build the marketing material and build different front ends for that same offer.
-So the offer always looks different.
-It isn't different, but it looks different.
+The offer always looks different.
 Do you know what I mean?
-It might be advertorials.
-It might be blog posts.
-It might be different webinars for different groups of people.
+It might be advertorials, blog posts, or be different webinars for different groups of people.
 It might be different sales videos for different groups of people.
-There are lots of ways that you can play it.
-But when you have this kind of information in your CRM, you can just literally run a report and say, “All right, we’ve got 22,000 people who are looking at our software solution because they think it’s going to automate their video sequences or something."
+There are lots of ways that you can play to find who your customers.
+But when you have this kind of information in your CRM, you can just literally run a report and say, “All right, we’ve got 22,000 people who are looking at our software solution because they think it’s going to automate their video sequences.”
 I don’t know.
 So that is why this is powerful.
 That’s why it’s powerful stuff.

-I’m just going to open up another browser here.
-I'm going to show you what I’m thinking.
-I'm going to stop sharing this screen to remove that guy.
+I’m just going to open up another browser here and show you what I’m thinking.
+I’ll stop sharing this screen to remove that guy.
 Then I’m going to go here.
 All right.
 Okay.
 Now you can see the screen.
 If we go to Funnel Factor Book here, this process right here is what has been working super well, super, super well.
 We’ve tested a lot of different sales video styles.
 We’ve done some full-motion stuff.
 You’ve seen more full-motion stuff from me.
 We’ve done some VSL kind of stuff.
 But this sales process, this sales video, I think is only two minutes long, and then we have a copy of the book, and then we have downloaded your copy and then we have some stuff down below.